NEW: Two U.S. warships moving to Libyan coast, officials say

 “We will not waver in our commitment to see that justice is done for this terrible act,” President Barack Obama said.
 “And make no mistake, justice will be done.”

-A senior U.S. official told CNN that American surveillance drones are expected to join the hunt for jihadists who may be tied to the attack.
-The drones are expected to gather intelligence that will be turned over to Libyan officials for strikes, the official said.
+The drones are expected to gather intelligence to be given to Libyan officials for strikes, the official said.

 But two American destroyers also are being moved toward the Libyan coast, two U.S. officials told CNN.
 Both the USS Laboon and USS McFaul are equipped with satellite-guided Tomahawk cruise missiles that can be programmed to hit specific targets.